Introduction to PostgreSQL Materialized Views

 How to delete PostgreSQL Materialized Views?

-To remove the materialized view, we have to use a similar syntax as we do in the case of the tables or views.
+To remove the materialized view, we have to use a similar syntax as in the tables or views.
 Consider the following syntax to understand the dropping of the same:

 DROP MATERIALIZED VIEW view_name;